Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-U.S. Bank Wealth Management, a St. Paul, Minnesota-based firm, provides financial advisory through U.S. Bank, one of the largest financial institutions in America, and U.S. Bancorp Investments.
+U.S. Bank Wealth Management, a St. Paul, Minnesota-based advisory firm, provides financial advisory through U.S. Bank, one of the largest financial institutions in America, and U.S. Bancorp Investments.
 Although they do work together to run its client accounts, U.S. Bank and U.S. Bancorp Investments each have its own specialties.
 U.S. Bancorp Investments focuses on financial planning, investments and insurance, whereas U.S. Bank is more versed in banking, trusts and investment support.

 The services at this fee-based firm are marketed alongside U.S. Bank’s personal and business banking products, although it is distinctly its own entity.
 The firm primarily serves individuals, though it also works with institutions.
-The vast majority of this firm’s 45,000 clients are individuals who do not have a high net worth.
+The vast majority of this firm’s 47,000 clients are individuals who do not have a high net worth.

 U.S. Bank Wealth Management Background